HB-1263

 Plain Language

-When an operator knows or has reasonable certainty that a user is a minor (under 18), it must clearly and conspicuously disclose that the user is interacting with AI, not a human.
-The statute provides three alternative disclosure mechanisms — any one satisfies the requirement: (1) a persistent visible disclaimer displayed throughout the interaction; (2) a notice at the start of each interaction plus a reminder at least every three hours during continuous sessions; or (3) an on-demand response when the user asks whether the system is human or sentient.
+When an operator knows or has reasonable certainty that a user is a minor (under 18), the operator must clearly and conspicuously disclose that the user is interacting with AI, not a human.
+The disclosure must satisfy at least one of three formats: (1) a persistent visible disclaimer always on screen, (2) a notice at the beginning of each interaction plus at least every three hours during continuous sessions, or (3) a response to user questions about whether the AI is human or sentient.
 Unlike the general consumer disclosure in § 6-1-1708(2), this obligation is unconditional — it applies regardless of whether a reasonable person would be misled.
+The three disclosure formats are presented as alternatives (joined by 'or'), so an operator need only implement one.

 Statutory Text